 These announcements are a tool for competitors to position themselves — it may introduce new funding and partnerships, product advancements, or if a business is scaling up.
 By keeping tabs on these updates it is easier for your team to proactively prepare yourselves against whatever new angle a competitor takes.

 It is also important to research what news outlets are writing about your competitor.
 There may be a new website that isn’t on your current PR outreach covering them; build a relationship with these reporters to expand your network and increase the coverage of your next big announcement!
 Similarly, being aware of awards that are presented to your competitor is another way to understand their strengths.

 Finding value in event sponsorship and participation can be difficult to quantify.
 However, one way to determine your own strategy is to see what events your competitor is involved in, how long they have done so, and the pitch that they deliver.

-Not only does this arm you with information on how to differentiate yourself, it also can provide insight on your competitor’s positioning.
+Not only does this arm you with information on how to differentiate yourself, but it also can provide insight into your competitor’s positioning.

 For example, at Klue many of our webinars have been focused on battlecard strategy and creation.
 This is because our clients love how we build them and it is one of our key differentiating factors.

 Analyze the content of your competitor’s events.
 You may have more insight into a topic that was covered.
 They might be using these platforms to feature a new aspect of their product.

 Events just keep on coming, so stay on top of your competitor’s events page and subscribe to event calendars that are relevant to your industry in order to keep tabs on everything that is happening.